 Battery Monitor 2022 assesses the entire lithium-ion value chain, focusing on sustainability, technological progress, the electric vehicle market and raw material availability.

 How new growth comes out of innovation and disruption

 New technologies are the key to progress and rising prosperity.
 Innovations in the fundamental technologies like semiconductors , batteries, sensors, actuators and artificial intelligence (AI) are what made modern achievements such as smartphones, electric cars, robots and other autonomous systems possible in the first place.
 They also form the basis for new business models driven by data and software.
 But innovations are often accompanied by unexpected changes in value chains and massive disruption for entire sectors of the economy.

-This is precisely where our advisory services come in.
-Our internationally experienced consultants support automotive, industrial and other technology companies around the world in achieving new growth through innovation and adapting their business model, organization and processes to the new demands they face.
+This is precisely where Roland Berger’s advisory services come in.
+Our internationally experienced consultants support automotive, industrial, and technology companies in achieving new growth through innovation and adapting their business model, organization and processes to the new demands they face.
 Working closely with an international network of experts, our consultants provide the tools, ideas and expertise businesses need.

 Turning disruption into new growth

 In the past, innovations were mostly specific to a single industry.
 Now, technological breakthroughs often trigger upheavals across entire sectors.
 Massively parallel processor arrays (GPUs, TPUs), for example, originated in the world of computer gaming - yet now they are increasingly replacing industry-specific solutions for things like infotainment in vehicles.
 Motors and power electronics in electric cars are setting new standards for industrial applications, while low-cost sensors are generating the volumes of data needed for machine learning.
 The development of highly efficient energy storage systems is driven by the huge demand in the automotive industry , but it is also bringing costs down for other use cases.